mikelieberman/blueprints-accumulo-graph/README.md

 with this, and it needs more testing.

-Todo
+TODO
 ----

+* Hadoop integration.
 * Read-only usage.
 This will enforce only read operations, and would allow caching strategies, and avoid timing issues.
 * Element/property cache, to increase performance for read-only usage.
+* Bulk loading of graph elements.
 * Regular-style indexes, in addition to key/value index.
 * Tuned querying.
-* Bulk loading of graph elements.
-* Detailed benchmarking.
+* Benchmarking.
 * Documentation.